Pedal Power’s popular Big Skills for Small Bikes course is back!

 Riding a bike is a skill for life.
 It is a great way for children to get the exercise they need, and as they get older, to enjoy the freedom and independence of getting around on their own.
 If we want to improve the health of the wider population, we need normalise bike-riding as a form of transport – starting with kids.
 However, the reality is that many parents don’t have the skills or time to help their kids get started cycling.
 Big Skills for Small Bikes empowers parents with the tools to teach safe cycling skills, and to integrate cycling into family life.

-Big Skills for Small Bikes fills a gap in the market by providing a learn-to-ride program for pre-school and lower primary aged children.
-The program has been developed as a trial with support from the ACT Government, with a view to being rolled out across the ACT.
+Big Skills for Small Bikes fills a gap in the market by providing a learn-to-ride program for pre-school and lower primary-aged children.

 - The course is designed to teach adults how to teach cycle skills to their children.
 Parents/carers must actively participate.